gmartinez-dbai/slow-query-doctor/README.md

 ## 📂 Sample Log Files

-The `sample_logs/` directory contains real database slow query log examples for testing and demonstration (currently PostgreSQL format):
+The `docs/sample_logs/` directory contains database slow query log examples for testing and demonstration:

+### Current Support (v0.1.x)
+- **PostgreSQL**: Real sample logs from 100M record database operations

+### Future Support (v0.4.0 - Q3 2026)
+- **MySQL**: Placeholder directory with configuration examples and feedback collection
+- **SQL Server**: Placeholder directory with Extended Events samples and configuration

+> 💡 **Early Feedback Welcome**: If you're a MySQL or SQL Server user, visit the placeholder directories to see planned formats and share your specific use cases!

 ### Available Sample Files